 The elements within the

-<defs> are not initialised, they are simply declared for future use, you can see this element is used further in the markup:
+<defs> are not initialised, they are simply declared for future use.
+You can see this element is used later in the markup:

 <use xlink:href=”#path-1″ … ></use>

-Personally I don’t find the name very descriptive, so I renamed it to border, the markup becomes:
+path-1 very descriptive, so I renamed it to

 <defs> <rect id=”border” x=”0″ y=”0″ width=”33″ height=”33″ rx=”9″></rect> </defs> <use xlink:href=”#border” … ></use>

-While it's true that there are a host of automated SVG optimisers that will, as the name suggests, automatically optimise the markup of an SVG for you, but this can come at a cost.
+Yes, while it's true that there are a host of automated SVG optimisers that will, as the name suggests, automatically optimise the markup of an SVG for you, this can come at a cost.

-In some cases, you may find that automated tools can merge all of the SVGs layers, making the SVGs harder to work with in future.
+In some cases, you may find that automated tools can merge all of the SVG layers, making the SVG harder to work with in future.